 The Robot Junior is a compact and sturdy 35mm rapid advance camera.
 It was manufactured by Otto Berning & Co. of Dusseldorf, Germany between 1954 and 1960.
 This example is still in excellent working condition, a testament to its engineering and workmanship.
 Many models of Robot cameras were produced over the years, beginning with the Robot I in 1934.

 The Robot Junior produces a square 24 x 24 mm image.
 The spring motor is wound by turning the large knob seen on the camera's top.
 The camera has a simple optical viewfinder, but no rangefinder.
-The lens, in an interchangeable screw mount, is a Schneider-Kreuznach Radionar 38mm f 3.5 with stops to f 22 and focus to .5 meter.
-The shutter is a rotary design, built into the camera body, and located directly behind the lens mount.
+The lens, in an interchangeable screw mount, is a Schneider-Kreuznach Radionar 38mm f/3.5 with stops to f/22 that can focus as close as .5 meter.
+The shutter is a rotary design built into the camera body, located directly behind the lens mount.
 Shutter speeds are 1/2 to 1/500 second, plus bulb.
 The shutter has M and X flash synchronization.
 The frame counter is the manual-reset type.

 Follow this link to see the USA patent for the original Robot camera.
 Although the Robot I design was twenty years old when the Robot Junior was introduced, the ingenious spring motor and shutter designs were virtually unchanged over the years.